-Beechenhill Farm Wedding Photography
+Beechenhill Farm Wedding Photographer

 I’ve been shooting weddings around Derbyshire for the last 7 years.
 Despite that, I photographed my very first Beechenhill Farm wedding back in April of this year.
 Louise and David’s wedding got my 2017 season off to a flying start.
 They’d chosen a couple of fantastic farms near Ashbourne in Derbyshire (Beechenhill and Lower Damgate) to play host to their wedding.
 The drive from my hometown of Melbourne to the venues was incredible.
 Even more so thanks to the first proper good weather we’d had all year!

 If you’re looking for your Beechenhill farm wedding photographer, click below to check your date and let me know a bit about the two of you and what you have planned for the wedding.

 Just over the road from Lower Damgate Farm are the Winnow Barns holiday cottages, which is where Lou spent the morning getting ready.
 It’s a working farm still, so it has all the authentic sights and smells of the countryside!
 I parked up and fought my way through the chickens guarding the cottage.

 Lou and her bridesmaids were relaxed and chatting while they had their hair and make-up done.
 (They obviously hadn’t seen the dodgy looking chickens outside!)
 Then the celebrant for the day (the lovely Hannah Wroe Gill from Your Three Days) popped in to say hi and run through a few timings for later on.
 Bridesmaid Mary stepped in to play the role of David for the hand-fasting practice!